 Bonded parrots will preen each other’s heads because it’s an area they can’t reach.
 The parrot may also rub its head on the cage bars or perch without assistance.

-This film will come off on its own.
+This film will come off.
 However, some preening will remove the film sooner.
 You can remove the film by rubbing it between your fingers or nails or gently lifting it.

-If the film’s not ready to come off, a parrot will tell you by moving away or squawking.
+If the film isn’t ready to come off, a parrot will let you know by moving away or squawking.

 Beak

-Most parrots can’t resist a gentle rub along their beak.
+Most parrots can’t resist a gentle rub along the beak.

 This may not feel as good as petting on the head and doesn’t closely resemble preening.
 However, it’s a safe, broad area that still displays trust and affection.